lupanvi/lupanvi/README.md

 ### Hi there 👋 I am Luis

-* I'm a full-stack engineer with many years of experience.
+* I'm a Full-Stack Engineer with many years of experience.
-* My skills are Laravel, Vuejs, React, Nodejs, Tailwind, Mysql, Docker, AWS and more.
+* My skills are Laravel, Vuejs, Reactjs, Nodejs, Tailwind, Mysql, Docker, AWS and more.
 You can read more about my full experience [here](https://github.com/lupanvi/lupanvi/blob/master/EXPERIENCE.md)
 * I speak spanish and english.
 * Always learning new technologies on Laracasts,Udemy, tutorials etc.
 * Interests: Technology, astronomy, rock